 Terms & Conditions

 Please read the following terms and conditions carefully.
-You must not make any booking unless you are 18 years of age or older and understand and agree with the following terms and conditions.
+You must not make any booking unless you are 19 years of age or older for Canada and 21 years if age or older for the United States of America and understand and agree with the following terms and conditions.
 References to “us”, “we” and/or “our” in these booking terms and conditions shall mean Epic Holidays.
 References to “you” means a user of this website.